alnoki/AAAAAA/README.md

 # AAAAAA
-Alnoki Algorithmic Analysis Asset Allocation Advisor
+Alnoki Algorithmic Analysis Asset Allocation Applications Aggregation

 *Brought to you by alnoki*